-6.170 In all Australian states and territories except New South Wales, family provision can usually only be made out of property that is in the deceased person's estate.
-However, notional estate provisions in New South Wales allow certain property that is not part of the deceased person's estate to be designated as notional estate to satisfy a successful claim for family provision, or pay the costs of family provision proceedings.
-The Commission's consultation paper on family provision discussed notional estate.
-The National Committee for Uniform Succession Laws recommended that notional estate provisions based on the New South Wales legislation should be adopted in all Australian states and territories.
+6.170 In all Australian states and territories except New South Wales, family provision can usually only be made out of property that is in the deceased person's estate.295 However, notional estate provisions in New South Wales allow certain property that is not part of the deceased person's estate to be designated as notional estate to satisfy a successful claim for family provision, or pay the costs of family provision proceedings.296 The Commission's consultation paper on family provision discussed notional estate.297 The National Committee for Uniform Succession Laws recommended that notional estate provisions based on the New South Wales legislation should be adopted in all Australian states and territories.298 lbid s 95(3).
+These factors are also considered retrospectively, in relation to the time at which the releasing party agreed to make the release: s 95(3).

+'''

-292 Succession Act 2006 (NSW) ss 95(1)-(2).
+Succession Act 2006 (NSW) ss 95(1)-(2).

+292

+'''

-- 294 Consultation 12 (Law Society of New South Wales). - However, in Queensland, a donatio mortis causa-or gift made in anticipation of death-is regarded as estate property for the purposes of a family provision application: Succession Act 1981 (Qld) s 41(12).
+294 Consultation 12 (Law Society of New South Wales).
+295

+However, in Queensland, a donatio mortis causa-or gift made in anticipation of death-is regarded as estate property for the purposes of a family provision application: Succession Act 1981 (Qld) s 41(12).
 For discussion of this, see: Rosalind Croucher, 'Conflicting Narratives in Succession Law-A Review of Recent Cases' (2007) 14 Australian Property Law Journal 179, 191; John K de Groot and Bruce W Nickel, Family Provision in Australia (LexisNexis Butterworths, 4th ed, 2012) 53.
 Additionally, in all states and territories except Victoria, Queensland and Tasmania, property that has been distributed from the estate may be subject to a family provision order in certain circumstances: Family Provision Act 1969 (ACT) s 20; Family Provision Act 1970 (NT) s 20; Inheritance (Family Provision) Act 1972 (SA) s 14(3); Inheritance (Family and Dependants Provision) Act 1972 (WA) s 8.

-Succession Act 2006 (NSW) ss 78(1), 63(5), 99.
+296 Succession Act 2006 (NSW) ss 78(1), 63(5), 99.